floweredscarf/su25/labs/lab09/index.md

 - All logarithms are proportional to each other by the Change of Base formula so we can express them generally as just $$\log$$.

-It's worth spending a little time proving each of these to yourself with a visual model!
-I personally recommend Desmos or WolframAlpha.

 ## Deliverables

 A quick recap of what you need to do to finish today's lab: